autodesk-platform-services/aps-model.properties-elements.filtering/README.md

 ## Prerequisites

 1. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
 For this new app, use **http://localhost:3000/api/aps/callback/oauth** as Callback URL.
 Finally take note of the **Client ID**, **Client Secret** and Callback URL.
-2. **BIM 360 or ACC Account**: must be Account Admin to add the app integration.
+2. **Forma Account**: must be Account Admin to add the app integration.
 [Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 3. **Node.js**: basic knowledge with [**Node.js**](https://nodejs.org/en/).
 4. Basic knowledge with **html5**,**JavaScript**, **css**,**jQuery** and **bootstrap**
 5. Basic knowledge with **Data Management API with BIM 360/Docs**, **Viewer SDK** and **Model Properties API** etc.